cstashko/STIFMaps/README.md

 # System Requirements

+'STIFMaps' should run on any standard computer capable of running Jupyter and PyTorch, though 16 GB of RAM is required to enable CUDA optimization.
+Note that the computer must have enough RAM to support in-memory operations and the extent of memory usage depends on the size of the image that the user is trying to characterize using 'STIFMaps'.
+Within 'STIFMaps.ipynb', the user may downsample the image prior to stiffness predictions to reduce memory consumption.

 Typical install time to create the conda environment is about 15 minutes.
-The run time to reproduce the network training should take several hours.
+The runtime to reproduce the network training should take several hours.
+These runtimes were generated using a linux computer with 64 GB of RAM, 16 cores@3.60 GHz, and running Ubuntu 18.04.

 # Installation Guide